bcgov/GDX-Analytics-microservice/google-api/README.md

 1. In the left-hand column, select the option "APIs & Services" and then "Credentials".
   You should see a "Remember to configure the OAuth consent screen with information about your application" alert.
     - Note!
-If you ever navigate away from the wizard described in the steps below, click on the hamburger/Navigation manu beside the Google Cloud and use the Recent tool to return to your previous location.
+If you ever navigate away from the wizard described in the steps below, click on the hamburger/Navigation menu beside the Google Cloud and use the Recent tool to return to your previous location.

 1. Select the CONFIGURE CONSENT SCREEN button on the right to activate the set-up wizard.
     1. OAuth consent screen - The information you enter here will be shown on a consent screen to a user.
 The only information necessary is the App Name, user support email, and developer contact email.
         1. Select "External" and "CREATE".
         3. (Required) Add an App name
         4. (Required) Add a User support email